IvanMurzak/Unity-Package-Template/README.md

 - Select "Add package from git URL"
 - Paste URL to your GitHub repository with simple modification:
 -- <code>https://github.com/USER/REPO.git#upm</code> Dont forget to replace **USER** and **REPO** to yours

 ![alt text](https://neogeek.dev/images/creating-custom-packages-for-unity-2018.3--package-manager.png)

 ## Variant 2
 Modify manifest.json file.
-Chacnge "your.own.package" to the name of your package.
+Change "your.own.package" to the name of your package.
 Dont forget to replace **USER** and **REPO** to yours.
 <pre><code>{
     "dependencies": {